PaulWieland/ratgdo/docs/09_faq.md

 </ul>

 ## My PC can't connect with ratgdo
 The most common problem is a bad USB cable.
 Unfortunately many USB cables are power only (for charging a device) and do not include the data wires.
-Make sure you are using a USB cable that is an actual data cable.
+Some data cables can simply go bad from being flexed too many times.
+Make sure you are using a USB cable that is an actual data cable and if possible try another cable or device to rule out the cable.

 Make sure you have a USB to UART driver installed.
 If on windows, open your device manager and look to see if an unknown device shows up under the Ports -> USB.
 If on MacOS, open System Information.app and look under the USB Tree.
-An FTDI serial device should show up.
-The FTDI usb to serial or usb to uart driver should work.
-Modern OS's come with the driver pre-installed.
+A serial device should show up. ratgdo v2.5i, v2.51i, v2.52i & v2.53i use the CH40 USB to Uart driver.

 ## I have more than one door, do I need more than one ratgdo?
 Yes.
 You need one ratgdo control board per door, just like you need one wired wall button per door.